kaylynsanbower/hospital-yelp-data/README.md

 This repository contains the code to process a dataset of web scraped Yelp reviews.

+## Raw Data
+The raw data used in these code files is pulled from Yelp using the code detailed in this [Jupiter Notebook] (link to pablo's notebook.)

 ## Master Code File
 This file (0-hospital-yelp-data.R) runs all of the subsequent raw code files.